 Goal-directed Design for the Real World

 For an instrument manufacturer to offer solutions in search of a need would not do anyone any good (it’s sort of like bringing the knife to the gunfight).
-Developing instrument concepts and prototypes, which are then tested with users, helps the design team to work toward refined solutions continuing to focus on the goals of instrument technicians and
+Developing instrument concepts and prototypes, which are then tested with users, helps the design team to work toward refined solutions continuing to focus on the goals of instrument technicians and their managers.

 GE’s work with design and innovation firms like Essential leads to technology and design decisions clearly rooted in people, their processes, and their goals.
 New products on the market, like the new TransPort® PT900 Portable Flow Meter, and others currently on the table, reflect the contributions of user-centered design to successful instruments.

 Richard Watson is a Founding Partner at Essential.
 He is a leading advisor helping organizations navigate complex design issues for rapidly changing environments, clarifying their vision for what’s next.